 All of the boots on this list have been put to the test over a number of miles in different climates and on different terrains.
 When we were walking, we were looking for how well they gripped to different footpaths, how waterproof they were when the weather took a turn and how supportive and comfortable they were by the final miles of a hike.

-We also looked for the extras like toe protection — designed to stop you losing a toenail if you hit a rock on the trail, ankle protection, and Ortholite insoles.
+We also looked for the extras like toe protection — designed to stop you from losing a toenail if you hit a rock on the trail, ankle protection, and Ortholite insoles.
+Below, we have tested a mix of lightweight hiking boots for softer trails, and more high-tech boots for advanced hiking.

-The requirements for the best hiking boots are simple — to keep you comfy as you walk.
-Neither snow, nor rain, nor heat, will stay a serious hiker from enjoying their daily constitutional.
-(Well, we're not too keen about the rain, actually.)
-But whether or not you enjoy that hike is going to first depend on what's on your feet.
-If your boots chafe, slip, or leak, you're not going to have a good time.
+The best hiking boots should keep you comfy and dry as you walk, whatever the weather (well, we're not too keen about the rain, actually).
+But how much you enjoy your hike is going to first depend on what's on your feet.
+If your boots chafe, slip, or leak, you're in for a bad time.

 In Italian, scarpa means shoe.
 So it might seem a little, well, presumptuous to call a company, Scarpa, but this bootmaker pulls it off, developing a solid fanbase over the years with its stylish yet practical hiking shoes and boots.